 Association of Children’s Residential Centers

-This one-day event will take place on Tuesday, April 25th prior to the start of the full conference.
+This is a one-day event will take place on Tuesday, April 23rd prior to the start of the full conference.

 Dr. Bruce Perry from The ChildTrauma Academy and Dr. Stuart Ablon from Think:Kids at Massachusetts General Hospital will come together to make complicated neurodevelopmental concepts accessible and provide a practical evidence-based process for trauma-informed intervention that all adults can follow in any setting.
 Speciﬁcally, Dr. Perry and Dr. Ablon will integrate The Neurosequential Model of Therapeutics (NMT) and Collaborative Problem Solving (CPS).
 Participants will learn an overview of both of these approaches and practical examples of strategies for their integrated implementation.
 The conference will build on several years of collaboration between Dr. Perry and Dr. Ablon to combine the models in practical clinical application.
 The conference is intended both for those new to NMT and/or CPS or those skilled in their application.